Mental Health and Technology

 Today, there’s an application available for everything from managing your finances to editing your selfies to ordering your favorite restaurant takeout.
 And yes, with that said, there’s also an application to manage your mental illness.

-You can receive professional support from licensed therapists via Talkspace, manage your trauma symptoms with PTSD Coach and even track your daily mood with Pacifica.
-Mobile applications continue to evolve and even change the way we integrate mental health treatment and recovery into our overall daily living.
+You can receive professional support from licensed therapists via Talkspace or manage your trauma symptoms with PTSD Coach.
+Mobile may even change the way we integrate mental health treatment and recovery into our overall daily living.

 This relationship between technology and mental health helps to provide those with limited or no access to standards mode of therapeutic treatment due to location or financial hardships.
 Mental health guidance may just be a few fingerprint swipes away.
 This is even true for major crises, like suicide intervention.
-Those struggling with life-or-death decisions no longer have to speak on the telephone speak; there are options to text or chat in real-time with trained professionals for crisis intervention and treatment referrals.
-Today, your app store offers many different kinds of supportive applications with mental health guides, live chat options, forums, self-paced education and more.
+Those struggling with life-or-death decisions no longer have to speak on the telephone; there are options to text or chat in real-time with trained professionals for crisis intervention and treatment referrals.

 Applying Virtual Reality to Treatments